usharesoft/hammr/documentation/en/source/pages/getting-started/create-template.rst

 Lets create a template for the nginx machine image.
 Create a file ``nginx-template.yml`` with the following content.

-.. note:: JSON can aslo be used.
+.. note:: JSON can also be used.

 .. code-block:: yaml